OpenCastle

 --help, -hShow help

-Task spec format
+Convoy spec format

-• name — run name for reports
+• name — convoy name for reports and state tracking

 Execution model